You can use this document to learn about the monitor mode, as well as enable the monitor mode on the StackPath WAF.

-You can use the monitor mode to temporarily test the WAF's behavior so that you can adjust the WAF before you fully activate the WAF.
+You can use the monitor mode to temporarily test the WAF's behavior so that you can adjust the WAF before you fully protect the WAF.

-With the exception of protection against Application Layer DDoS Attacks, while in the monitor mode, the WAF does not perform any action against requests.
-Instead, the WAF creates a security event to log requests that would have been blocked or sanctioned under the active mode.
+With the exception of protection against Application Layer DDoS Attacks, while in the monitor mode, the WAF (including custom WAF rules) does not perform any action against requests.
+Instead, the WAF logs requests that would have been blocked or sanctioned under the protect mode.

 - To learn more about the WAF's protection against Application Layer DDoS Attacks, see Learn and Configure WAF for Application Layer DDoS Protection.